How We Collect Trash

 - Yard Debris - bagged leaves/grass clippings (must be placed in brown paper yard bags - landfills do NOT accept yard debris in plastic bags), brush, tree limbs (4 feet or shorter not larger than 8 inches in diameter and no stumps) It is important to separate yard debris from other trash items because it goes to a different landfill than all other items.

 - Furniture, and other non-food items that you are unable to donate or recycle

-- E-waste – Environmental regulations prohibit the disposal of televisions, computers and other electronic equipment to the landfill.
+- E-waste – Environmental regulations prohibit the disposal of televisions, computers, and other electronic equipment in landfills.
 These items must be placed separately at the curb for special collection/recycling.
 The Town will collect the items if un-broken.
 Please call (843) 849-2022 if you have E-waste to be picked up and we will get it as soon as possible.
-However, it may not be a same-day pick up.
+However, it may not be a same-day pick-up.
 Residents can also take their E-waste to County drop-off sites or big box electronic stores for proper disposal.